|

 A. Díaz-Caro and G. Dowek.

-A New Connective in Natural Deduction, and its Application to Quantum Computing
+Deduction, and its Application to Quantum Computing

 Theoretical Computer Science, 957:113840, 2023.